totorolivesalone/animeDirectory/README.md

 The project is a React-based app.
 Jikan REST API is used for fetching information.Additionally, libraries like  'styled components' and 'react-router-dom' were used for styling and routing respectively.

+## Issues
+The website isn't mobile-responsive.
+Working on it.
 ### `npm start`

 Runs the app in the development mode.\